geoserver/geoserver-history/doc/en/developer/source/release-guide/index.rst

 .. note::

-   Building the GeoServer documentation requires the following be installed
+   Building the GeoServer documentation requires the following be installed:

      * `Sphinx <http://sphinx.pocoo.org/>`_, version 0.6 or greater